 If actual experience differs from management's estimates used in the preparation of financial statements, the Company's consolidated results of operations or financial condition could be adversely affected.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the application of accounting policies that often involve a significant degree of judgment.
 Such estimates and assumptions may require management to make difficult, subjective and complex judgments about matters that are inherently uncertain.
-The Company's accounting policies that are most dependent on the application of estimates and assumptions, and therefore viewed by the Company as critical accounting estimates require the use of assumptions, some of which are highly uncertain at the time of estimation.
+The Company's accounting policies that are most dependent on the application of estimates and assumptions, and therefore viewed by the Company as critical accounting estimates, are those described in note 2 to the consolidated financial statements appearing in Item 8.
+These accounting estimates require the use of assumptions, some of which are highly uncertain at the time of estimation.
 These estimates, by their nature, are based on judgment and current facts and circumstances.
 Accordingly, actual results could differ from these estimates, possibly in the near term, and could have a material adverse effect on the consolidated financial statements.